California lawmakers on reparations panel challenge assumptions about payments to Black residents – KION546

 “I don’t want to set folks’ expectations and hopes up that they’re going to be getting, you know, seven-figure checks,” Bradford said in an interview.
 “That’s just not happening.”

-The task force on Saturday approved proposals in the final report, which is officially due to lawmakers by July 1.
-They included estimates from economists who say the state is responsible for more than $500 billion due to decades of overpolicing, mass incarceration and redlining that kept Black families from receiving loans and living in certain neighborhoods.
+The task force on Saturday approved proposals in its final report, which is officially due to lawmakers by July 1.
+They included estimates from economists who say the state is responsible for more than $500 billion due to decades of over-policing, mass incarceration and redlining that kept Black families from receiving loans and living in certain neighborhoods.

-Payments are part of a long list of recommendations from the nine-member task force that has studied how the state could apologize and offer compensation for policies that drove housing discrimination, mass incarceration and health disparities long after chattel slavery was abolished.
-The recommendations were made as the state faces a projected $22.5 billion budget deficit.
+Payments are part of a long list of recommendations from the nine-member task force that has studied how the state could apologize and offer recompense for policies that drove housing discrimination, mass incarceration and health disparities long after chattel slavery was abolished.
+The proposals come as the state faces a projected $22.5 billion budget deficit.

 “The Reparations Task Force’s independent findings and recommendations are a milestone in our bipartisan effort to advance justice and promote healing,” Newsom said.
 “We need to wait for the Task Force to finish its work and submit its final report.”